 Part A Scientific Thought 45%

-Experiment Innovation Study Mark
+Experiment ment Innovation Study Mark

 Level 1 (Low) Mark Range 6 - 15

 Replicate a known experiment to confirm previous findings Build a model or device to duplicate existing technology or to demonstrate a well-known physical theory or social/behavioural intervention.
 Existing published material is presented, unaccompanied by any analysis.
 6 7 9 10 12 13 15 8 11 14

 Level 2 (Fair) Mark Range 16 to 25

 Extend a known experiment with modest improvements to the procedures, data gathering and possible applications.
 Improve or demonstrate new applications for existing technological systems, social or behavioural interventions, existing physical theories or equipment, and justify them.
 Existing published material is presented, accompanied by some modest analysis and/or a rudimentary study is undertaken that yields limited data that cannot support an analysis leading to meaningful results.
 16 17 19 20 22 23 25 18 21 24

 Level 3 (Good) Mark Range 25 to 35

 Devise and carry out an original experiment.
 Identify the significant variables and attempt to control them.
 Analyse the results using appropriate arithmetic, graphical or statistical methods.
 Design and build innovative technology; or provide adaptations to existing technology or to social or behavioural interventions; extend or create new physical theory.
 Human benefit, advancement of knowledge, and/or economic applications should be evident.
 The study is based on systematic observations and a literature search.
 Appropriate analysis of some significant variable(s) is included, using arithmetic, statistical, or graphical methods.
 Qualitative and/or mixed methods study should include a detailed description of the procedures and/or techniques applied to gather and/or analyse the data (e.g. interviewing, observational fieldwork, constant comparative method, content analysis).
 26 27 29 30 32 33 35 28 31 34

 Level 4 (Excellent) Mark Range 36 to 45

 experimental research in which most significant variables are identified and Integrate several technologies, inventions, social/behavioural interventions or design and construct an innovative application that will have human and/or commercial benefit.
 The study correlates information from a variety of peer-reviewed publications and from systematic observations, and reveals significant new information, or original solutions to problems.
 Same criteria for analysis of significant variables and/or description of procedures/techniques as for Level 3.
 36 37 39 40 42 43 45 38 41 44

 Part B: Original Creativity 25% Rank 1 (Low) Mark Range 6 to 10 Rank 2 (Fair) Mark Range 11 to 15 Rank 3 (Good) Mark Range 16 to 20 Rank 4 (Excellent) Mark Range 21 to 25 The project design is simple with little evidence of student imagination.
-It can be found in books or magazines e with little evidence simple with evidence of student imagination.
-It uses common resources makes creative available resources well thought out This highly original project demonstrates a novel approach.
+It can be found in books or magazines The project design is simple with evidence of student imagination.
+It uses common resources or equipment.
+The topic is a current or common one.
+This imaginative project makes creative use of the available resources.
+It is well thought out, and some aspects are above average.
+This highly original project demonstrates a novel approach.
 It shows resourcefulness and creativity in the design, use of equipment, construction and/or the analysis.
 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25

 PROJECT EVALUATION SUMMARY

 MAX MARK

 PART A Scientific Thought (from page 1) 45

-PART B Original Creativity (from page 1) 25
+PART B PART B Original Creativity (from page 1)

-PART C Communication, based on the interview, the backboard and the project log, if any.
-30
+PART C PART C Communication, based on the interview, the backboard and the project log, if any.